campfireunion/docs/docs/1.0/creator-tools/references/custom-components/teleporttarget.md

 # TeleportTarget

-TeleportTarget lets you define target positions that the Flipside Studio teleporter should lock onto so actors can quickly teleport to their correct positions.
-They're an embedded version of Flipside Studio's actor marks that you can pre-define directly in your sets.
+TeleportTarget lets you define target positions that the Flipside teleporter should lock onto so actors can quickly teleport to their correct positions.
+They're an embedded version of Flipside's actor marks that you can pre-define directly in your sets.

 TeleportTarget can also trigger Unity events in the scene on the following interactions: